 - Ovarian cysts and ovarian cancer

 - Pain with certain positions or postures

-- Take the prescribed medication to control or prevent the ovulation cycle to prevent making the condition worse.
+- Use the prescribed medication to control or prevent the ovulation cycle to prevent making the condition worse.

-- Take the prescribed antibiotic medication to lessen infections due to irritable bowel syndrome.
+- Take an antibiotic medication to lessen infections due to irritable bowel syndrome.

 - Take an over-the-counter pain medication such as ibuprofen or acetaminophen to lessen the pain and the inflammation.